Policy last updated

 Step 3 - Make a plan

-At this stage the principal/manager and employee make a plan, outlining the type of adjustment(s) they need to enable them to undertake the inherent requirements of the job safely and effectively.
-People Services , Return to Work Coordinators (if applicable), and/or the DET Enablers Network can assist with the development of a plan.
-You can also contact the Workforce Diversity and Inclusion team.
+At this stage the principal/manager and staff member make a plan, outlining the type of adjustment(s) they need to enable them to undertake the inherent requirements of the job safely and effectively.
+People Services , Return to Work Coordinators (if applicable), and/or the DE Enablers Network can assist with the development of a plan.
+You can also contact the Workforce Diversity and Inclusion team at diversity@education.vic.gov.au

 In most cases workplace adjustments have minimal or no cost.
-The most common type of adjustment is flexible work arrangements that allows a person to manage their health and be productive and happy employees.
-Where an adjustment does have a cost involved, the cost is usually small, and as such schools and program areas should consider if they can fund this from their internal budgets.
+The most common type of adjustment is flexible work arrangements that allows a person to manage their health and be productive and happy.
+Where an adjustment does have a cost involved, the cost is usually small, and as such schools and regions should consider if they can fund this from their internal budgets.
 Where this is not possible there are a number of options:

-- The individual or the principal/manager can apply for financial assistance from the Commonwealth Government’s Employment Assistance , which has been established to provide financial assistant to undertake workplace modifications, purchase equipment and provide other support and services where required.
-Some eligibility criteria apply.
+- the individual or the principal/manager can apply for financial assistance from the Australian Government’s Employment Assistance , which has been established to provide financial assistant to undertake workplace modifications, purchase equipment and provide other support and services where required – some eligibility criteria apply

 Request for change of hours